jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 + Is available for iOS 16 and newer.
 + Is sorted per the list sort.
 + For iOS 16 and newer, toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).
-+ Use the days back button on the navigation bar to chose the number of days backward from today for data to be displayed in lists and charts.
++ Use the days back button on the navigation bar to choose the number of days backward from today for data to be displayed in lists and charts.
 + Includes data from up to 3 days back from today.
     + [🚀 Upgrade to the ➕Plus subscription for up to 6 days back from today.](http://vraasnekkeri.com/apps/)